Stuck on Mergers & Acquisitions?

 The research reagent sector is growing at a competitive rate of circa 5% year on year.
 Part of this growth is the commercialisation of great ideas into great businesses.
 Our industry is experiencing a significant turning point as immunotherapy becomes mainstream or as new and innovative ways of testing become the norm, a case in point is the ever growing recombinant antibody market.

 It is therefore no surprise to see companies realising it is time to buy or time to sell.
 Mergers and Acquisitions are growing at an exceptional rate driven by this market consolidation and by the changing needs of manufacturers and distributors.
-Manufacturers wanting to vertically integrate into distribution or extend their product range by acquiring other manufacturers.
-Distributors scaling up both in market and across country or even moving into manufacturing.
+Manufacturers want to vertically integrate into distribution or extend their product range by acquiring other manufacturers.
+Distributors scaling up both in the market and across the country or even moving into manufacturing.

 There are many reasons behind the decision to buy or the decision to sell, both of a personal and business nature.
 The critical path however is to ensure these needs are clear and more importantly relevant.
 So many deals fail because there is not clarity of purpose or because sellers and buyers do not have common objectives or requirements.

-There are many ‘potholes’ that companies fall into throughout the process; deal structure, deal funding, integration to name but a few and this highlights the need to follow a process.
+There are many ‘potholes’ that companies fall into throughout the process; deal structure, deal funding, and integration to name but a few and this highlights the need to follow a process.
 If the benefits of selling or buying are to be realised, then ensuring you build strong foundations is a must.
 Therefore, preparation is key:

 Firstly, companies must have a finance plan (short and long term), a strategy plan (5-year horizon) and a business plan (for the trading year) in place as these will provide a top line view of where the company is going and how it’s going to get there.
 These plans underpin valuations and are often sought as part of due diligence.
 A feasibility study is undertaken to assess the chances of success and provide indicative company valuations.